Tar6269/Major-Project/Proposal.md

 # CS30 Major Project Proposal

-description of project goes here!
+recreation of raft wars flash game, with working online multiplayer, 2D physics based projectiles, winning and losing.

 ## Need to have

-- thing one
+- working two player multiplayer across online networks

-- thing two
+- working game mechanics, win/loss implemented

 ## Nice to have

-- another thing
+- more than two clients at a time

-- yet another thing
+- real time aiming projections across both clients